Investment in Associates Definition

-When an investor takes some shares in associate than in balance sheet of investor it is recorded as an “increase in Associates” and cash gets reduced by the same amount.
-Dividend from the associate is shown as an increase in cash for the investor.
-To record the proportion of the net income of associate, investment revenue of investor gets credit and investment in associate account get debited.
+When an investor takes some shares in associate than in the balance sheet of the investor, it is recorded as an “increase in Associates,” and cash gets reduced by the same amount.
+The dividend from the associate is shown as an increase in cash for the investor.
+To record the proportion of the net income of associate, the investment revenue of investor gets credit and investment in associate account get debited.

 Example of Investment in Associates

 Below are some of the basic to advanced examples of Investment in Associates.

 Let’s say Corp ABC has purchased 30% shares of XYZ company.
 That means ABC has significant influence over XYZ, and XYZ can be treated as an associate of ABC.
 Value of 30% shares is $500,000.
 So, while making a purchase, below will be an accounting transaction for ABC.

 After 6 months, XYZ declares $10,000 dividends to its shareholders.
 That means ABC will receive 30% of dividends or $3,000.
 Below will be accounting entries for the same:

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 XYZ also declares a net income of $50,000.
 ABC will debit 30% of $50,000 in its “Investment in Associates” account while crediting the same amount as “Investment Revenue” in its Income Statement.